Chart Color Schemes

 Cygnet ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Cygnet's population showed low cultural diversity, with 82.6% born in Australia and 89.6% being citizens.
+Cygnet's population, found to be below average in cultural diversity, consisted of 82.6% born in Australia and 89.6% being citizens.
 English was the language spoken at home by 94.3%.
-Christianity was the predominant religion, at 42.6%.
+Christianity was the predominant religion, practiced by 42.6%.

 Frequently Asked Questions - Diversity